 Dry DIY Laundry Detergent Over Liquid

 Grater And Blender

 If you have a cheese grater and a blender you can make this stuff.
-Some people say it makes their cheese grater or blender smell like soap… When I’m done I soak them with a little bleach and rinse them with really hot water and that works out great for me.
-Then I wash the items to rid them of any bleach residue.
-This year I used my Bosch grater to grate the Fels-Naptha bars.
-Now, this makes all the difference in the world.
-I can grate and blend the detergent so much faster now.
-Time and money saved.
+Some people say it makes their cheese grater or blender smell like soap.
+When I’m done I soak them with a little bleach and rinse them with really hot water and that works out great for me since I don’t taste or smell the detergent on the tools.

 DIY Laundry Detergent

-- 1 Fels-Naptha Bar-grated either by hand, food processor, salad shooter-this is what we used
+- 1 bar Fels-Naptha Soap-grated either by hand, food processor, or salad shooter

 - 1 cup Borax Detergent Booster

 Grate the bar of soap by hand, or use an electric vegetable grater.
-Put these 3 ingredients in a blender to blend and grate the Fels-Naptha even more.
-After doing this it will look just like the store purchased detergent but will not include all the “fillers”.
-You will use less product per load and will have less “bubbles”.
-Remember just having bubbles doesn’t mean clean…..I use 1-3 teaspoons per load, depending on the size of the load.
-I have a HE-High Efficiency washer and it works great in regular washing machines as well.
+Put these 3 ingredients in a blender to blend.
+After doing this, it will look just like the store-purchased detergent, but will not include all the “fillers."
+You will use less product per load and will have fewer “soap bubbles."
+Remember, just having bubbles doesn’t mean clean.
+I use 1-3 teaspoons per load, depending on the size of the load.
+I have a HE-High Efficiency washer, and it works great in regular washing machines as well.
 Store the finished product in an airtight container, preferably glass to keep it dry.
 I store some in 5-gallon buckets, but I don't live where it's humid.
 Just giving you the heads up.